nodejs/node/doc/api/buffer.md

 ## Buffers and Character Encodings

-Buffers are commonly used to represent sequences of encoded characters such as UTF8, UCS2, Base64 or even Hex-encoded data.
-It is possible to convert back and forth between Buffers and ordinary JavaScript string objects by using an explicit encoding method.
+`Buffer` instances are commonly used to represent sequences of encoded characters such as UTF-8, UCS2, Base64 or even Hex-encoded data.
+It is possible to convert back and forth between `Buffer` instances and ordinary JavaScript strings by using an explicit character encoding.

+Example:

 ```js
 const buf = Buffer.from('hello world', 'ascii');